farcloser/lepton/README.md

 ## Project goals

+1. provide a ready-to-use library to easily build cli and applications communicating with containerd
+2. provide a reference cli implementation, comparable to the docker cli or to nerdctl
+3. primary focus is on stability and code quality, not on features

+## Detailed relationship with nerdctl, and current status

 Nerdctl objective is to provide a fully docker compatible experience with many advanced or experimental additional features.
 As a mature project, it is also conservatively (and rightfully) focused on backward compatibility.

 Lepton departs from this in a few important ways:
-- lepton is removing support for unstable or otherwise experimental, or lesser used features
-  - this is meant to reduce maintenance burden, simplify code and increase quality
 - docker cli compatibility is best-effort, and will be broken where it makes sense
 - before 1.0, there should be no expectation of backward compatibility - API will change, and only the latest versions of dependencies will be supported
 - lepton is departing from the way nerdctl is storing data
   - the current filesystem layout of nerdctl needs a rehaul
+- lepton is removing support for unstable or otherwise experimental, or lesser used features
+  - this is meant to reduce maintenance burden, simplify code and increase quality

-Furthermore, lepton overarching priority is to provide a clean SDK for people who want to author their own cli, specifically with more expressive and cleaner error management, better storage abstractions, better performance.
+Furthermore, lepton overarching priority is to provide a clean SDK for people who want to author their own stuff, specifically with more expressive and cleaner error management, better storage abstractions, better performance, and better concurrency management.

-## Detailed relationship with nerdctl, and current status

 Lepton started in 2024 as a private project, and was reset as a friendly fork of nerdctl, 14th of December 2024, from https://github.com/containerd/nerdctl/commit/7e97f0618ceb160b044e95810e17fccf21fea3df

-As such, a large fraction of its codebase is coming from https://github.com/containerd/nerdctl (copyright The Containerd Authors, licensed under the Apache License, see NOTICE).
+As such, a large fraction of its codebase is indeed coming from https://github.com/containerd/nerdctl (copyright The Containerd Authors, licensed under the Apache License, see NOTICE).

 Lepton is regularly cherry-picking changes from nerdctl, and conversely, so far, about 100k lines of code